Duxter7/GA-English-Notes/IT English 15 (B2+).md

 Smoking is bad
 Drinking is expensive

-Before going to bed, I usually
+Before going to bed, I usually eat pizza